Nadeem Iqbal

+Nadeem Iqbal (born 3 April 1983) is an Indian cross-country skier and military officer.
+He was born in Rajouri a district in the Jammu division of Jammu and Kashmir in India.

-Nadeem Iqbal (born 3 April 1983 in Rajouri district, India) is a cross-country skier from India.
-He competed for India at the 2014 Winter Olympics in the 15 kilometre classical race.
-Iqbal also became the first athlete from Jammu and Kashmir to qualify for the Winter Olympics.
-Iqbal finished the race in 85th position (out of 92 competitors) nearly 17 minutes behind the winner Dario Cologna of Switzerland.
+Iqbal competed for India at the 2014 Winter Olympics in the 15 kilometre classical race.
+Iqbal became the first athlete from Jammu and Kashmir to qualify for the Winter Olympics.
+Iqbal finished the race in 85th position (out of 92 competitors), nearly 17 minutes behind the winner Dario Cologna of Switzerland.